-Divorce lawyers in Oregon can be an essential resource in your process, helping protect your interests and informing you of the legal rights, responsibilities, and implications of decisions you are making.
+Divorce lawyers can be an essential resource for advising you and interpreting Oregon divorce laws.
+Divorce lawyers help protect your interests by informing you of the legal rights, responsibilities, and implications of decisions you are making.
 While our mediators can provide you with a copy of the law and inform you of general practices and expectations of the family courts, only a lawyer may advise you as to the most likely legal outcome (how a judge might rule) on any issue in your case, should you choose to litigate that issue.

 Divorce Lawyers are traditionally hired to be the legal representative for their client and negotiate on their behalf with the opposing person’s lawyer.
 They typically require a sizable retainer up front, charge their hourly rate for work done on the case until the retainer is depleted, then bill their clients for work done there-after.
 This approach can leave clients little choice in their quickly mounting divorce costs.

 In the mediation process that is offered by Oregon Divorce Guides, you can similarly obtain the legal advice and protection of a divorce lawyer by consulting with them on an as-needed basis.
 This is often referred to as “unbundled legal services,” where you only pay a lawyer for the time you spend meeting with them, instead of giving them the green light to charge you for any work they autonomously decide to do while representing you.

 While we do not require it, many of our clients obtain advice from Oregon divorce lawyers about specific topics, such as what a fair spousal support amount might be, or the legal costs and benefits of pursuing sole custody.
 Some of our clients wish to have an attorney participate in a mediation session beside them, or review and make language suggestions before signing their divorce settlement agreement.